rwilson504/PCFControls/AzureMapsGrid/README.md

 # Configuration Options for Control

+NOTE: Any of the data columns you define in the properties must also be present on your view.

 Primary Field (Required) - Enter the schema name of the field on the view which will be used to generate the title of the Info Box that will be shown when hovering over a pushpin.

 Latitude Field (Required) - Enter the Latitude field schema name.
 For related entities use the following format (new_entityname.new_fieldname)